Real Orgasms And Transcendent Pleasure: How Women Are Reigniting Desire

 What is that?

-It's an intersection of physical therapy and sex work that can — but does not necessarily — include genital touch.
+It's a somatic approach to sexual healing that can — but does not necessarily — include genital touch.
 There's a profound opportunity there for ethical violations, especially because it's not a regulated practice.
 But for some of the women who I spoke to, they've said that this was the missing link in understanding their bodies.

 Sexological bodywork practitioners facilitate your self-knowledge of your body, pleasure, comfort, boundaries, feelings of confidence and being able to articulate "no." For example, "No, I don't want you to touch me here" and "I don't want you to look at me here."
 This helps women ask why they feel this way — and get to a point where they can say "yes."